JuliaRobotics/IncrementalInference.jl/README.md

 Installation
 ------------

+You can draw factor graph and Bayes tree easily if graphviz is installed (optional)

+$ sudo apt-get install graphviz

-Install the package with
+Install the package itself with

-Pkg.add("IncrementalInference")
+julia> Pkg.add("IncrementalInference")

 Introduction
 ------------